satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 });
 ```

-This will find every single property, no matter how deep it's nested but you will be lost in noise when you execute it as is.
+This will find every single property, no matter how deep it's nested.
+That's because `processProperty()` is used recursively on all nested properties.

+When you run this code, you will be lost in noise.
 See the following log and try to spot our types within the ocean of properties pouring in from the standard library.

 <details>